-They stuck the landing on the positioning: Everything about the way Team Skate is being promoted—and executed—supports its position of opening act vs. main event.
+They stuck the landing on the positioning: Everything about the way Team Skate was promoted—and executed—supports its position of opening act vs. main event.
 It’s happening right out of the gate, at the beginning of the Olympics (it actually started before the opening ceremonies).
 It’s ramping up visibility and drama for the individual events, and it’s showcasing the skaters in relationship to other actual humans who aren’t coaches.

 Dina Pancoast is a Creative Process Designer and Facilitator as well as the developer of Ideas To Go’s Behavioral Innovation® Workshop.
 Dina has a BA from Sarah Lawrence College and also studied mime and physical theatre at the Ecole Internationale de Theatre Jacques Lecoq in Paris.
 Prior to joining Ideas To Go in 2014, Dina worked in the media industry as a creative process and strategy expert for radio, television, newspaper, and digital properties.
 Trained in Creative Problem Solving in 2004, she has facilitated hundreds of sessions for clients in every industry imaginable.